Wednesday, December 15, 2021

 You are now entered into TouchNet, the electronic payment processing center.
 Follow on-screen prompts to complete credit card or electronic check payment process.

 1. On-line Payment Options through Banner Self Serve on the Nicholls website –

 a.
 Credit Card – A student may pay online using a credit card through his/her Banner student account – all major credit cards accepted.
-Please note that a convenience fee of 2.75% will be charged for on-line credit card payments.
+(See instructions below to pay online.)
+Credit card payments are not accepted at the Fee Collection windows.
+Please note that a convenience fee will be charged by the processor for on-line credit card payments.
 These fees can be substantial depending on the amount that is being paid.
-To avoid the convenience fee, a student may use the option of Electronic Check.
+To avoid the convenience fee, a student may use one of the other options listed below.

 b.
 Electronic Check through Banner Self Serve – A student may pay tuition and fees utilizing a web check.
 The student’s bank account number and routing number is needed for this option.
 There is no fee charged for electronic check payment.
 Please make sure that information being entered is correct.
 A $15 returned check charge will be assessed to any electronic check payment that is not honored by the bank or cannot be processed.

 c.
 Loans – Students who indicate they wish to receive a student loan, must accept the total or partial amount awarded on their Banner account.
 If you are receiving a loan, you also MUST sign a Direct Lending Promissory Note and complete entrance counseling.
 You may sign the note at https://studentaid.gov/.
 From this page, sign in to manage your direct loan and follow provided instructions.
 Your loan may appear on your account beginning 10 days prior to the first day of class each semester if your financial aid file is complete.
 A delay in signing the Promissory note will delay your refund and may cause you to incur late charges.